-The ATUS has data telling how many minutes each person spent on various activities during the day.
+The dataset is ready to use in R. The ATUS has data telling how many minutes each person spent on various activities during the day.
 These are created from detailed logbooks that each person kept, recording their activities throughout the day.